Molecular orbital theory: Overview

 MOT provides a global, delocalized perspective on chemical bonding.
 In MO theory, any electron in a molecule may be found anywhere in the molecule, since quantum conditions allow electrons to travel under the influence of an arbitrarily large number of nuclei, as long as they are in eigenstates permitted by certain quantum rules.
 Thus, when excited with the requisite amount of energy through high-frequency light or other means, electrons can transition to higher-energy molecular orbitals.
 For instance, in the simple case of a hydrogen diatomic molecule, promotion of a single electron from a bonding orbital to an antibonding orbital can occur under UV radiation.
-This promotion weakens the bond between the two hydrogen atoms and can lead to photodissociation—the breaking of a chemical bond due to the absorption of light.
+This promotion weakens the bond between the two hydrogen atoms and can lead to photodissociation, the breaking of a chemical bond due to the absorption of light.

-Molecular orbital theory is used to interpret ultraviolet-visible spectroscopy (UV-VIS).
+Molecular orbital theory is used to interpret ultraviolet–visible spectroscopy (UV–VIS).
 Changes to the electronic structure of molecules can be seen by the absorbance of light at specific wavelengths.
 Assignments can be made to these signals indicated by the transition of electrons moving from one orbital at a lower energy to a higher energy orbital.
 The molecular orbital diagram for the final state describes the electronic nature of the molecule in an excited state.

 Although in MO theory some molecular orbitals may hold electrons that are more localized between specific pairs of molecular atoms, other orbitals may hold electrons that are spread more uniformly over the molecule.
-Thus, overall, bonding is far more delocalized in MO theory, which makes it more applicable to resonant molecules that have equivalent non-integer bond orders than valence bond (VB) theory.
+Thus, overall, bonding is far more delocalized in MO theory, which makes it more applicable to resonant molecules that have equivalent non-integer bond orders than valence bond theory.
 This makes MO theory more useful for the description of extended systems.